Acorn BBC micro, highscores

 To know if a score is real is difficult, as there could be tactics that will give a higher score.
 Developing tactics is essential for some games, such as Planetoid (a.k.a.
 Defender).
 For games such as Fortress, the only thing required is practice and learning the course by heart.
 The score is clearly limited by fuel running out faster on each trip through the course.

 - Planetoid: The game: It is just as playable now as it was in 1984.
 The difficulty curve is perfect (well, at least up to about 800k, after that it gets too hard in that the maximum score is limited too much by too fast movement of aliens), there are many types of enemies that you need to deal with in different ways, you can get further by developing the right strategy, it's not just about reflexes.
-Elite is one of the best games as a total package, but Planetoid/Defender remains the game that for me is the most fun to play after all these years, and that is still a challenge. [ But I guess since the score is limited as described below, once you reach about 1M points, there is not much point in continuing to play ]
+Elite is one of the best games as a total package, but Planetoid/Defender remains the game that for me is the most fun to play after all these years, and that is still a challenge, and gives an adrenaline rush when playing it. [ But I guess since the score is limited as described below, once you reach about 1M points, there may not be much point in continuing to play, at least for getting a high score ]

 Tactics: See my Planetoid page.